- Offers 2% Cash Back

 Citi Double Cash Review Summary

 Citi Double Cash is more than just a rewards card, though.
-It can also help new applicants save on existing credit card debt, offering 0% for 18 months on balance transfers.
-Just make sure to account for the card’s 3% (min $5) balance transfer fee and regular APR: 15.49% to 25.49% (V), depending on creditworthiness.
+It can also help new applicants save on existing credit card debt, offering an intro APR of 0% for 18 months on balance transfers.
+Just make sure to account for the card’s 3% (min $5) balance transfer fee and regular APR: 13.99% to 23.99% (V), depending on creditworthiness.

 With all of that in mind, it’s no wonder why Citi Double Cash is among the most popular credit cards on the market.
 You can learn more about the offer below.